SciTechCommunity/JavaVideos/1.4 Objects/objects.md

 }
 ```

-Using the keyword `this` whe're setting the value of fields in the class to those passed to the constructor
+Using the keyword `this` we're setting the value of fields in the class to those passed to the constructor

 This creates **bandit**, a reference to the a **Enemy** object that we created with `new Enemy(15, 45, 3);`.
 We may use as much as we want.
 For example now we can call `bandit.attack(hero)`!